 Dialpad Powerdialer with Salesforce

-Dialpad’s Powerdialer inside Salesforce allows Sales Managers to set up dial lists containing Leads, Contacts, Opportunities, or Accounts and assign them to reps.
+Dialpad’s Powerdialer inside Salesforce allows Sales Managers create and assign dial lists containing Leads, Contacts, Opportunities, or Accounts.

 Download Dialpad Powerdialer